GiaxUp/capstone/README.md

 3. Enter in the project folder with `$ cd rocket_cinema`
 4. Start the application with `$ mvn spring-boot:run` and then click "Ok"

 After that, create an account in the login page and log with that account.
 Your access token will be stored in the session storage.
 The top 5 movies in theater now will be saved in the database, allowing you (after a backend restart) to generate shows and shows seats for those movies.
-It's a little bit tricky but I'm pretty sure you can do it.
+It's a little bit tricky but I'm pretty sure you can do it!